rjain2470/conductor/README.md

 | Modular curves | modcurve_models, modcurve_points, modcurve_modelmaps. |
 | Groups | gps_groups, gps_transitive, gps_st, etc. |
 | Lattices and other | lat_lattices, cluster_pictures, hgcwa_passports, etc. |

-# Setup

-## Prerequisites 🟡
-- Python 3.12+
-- Access to the LMFDB PostgreSQL mirror (default: `devmirror.lmfdb.xyz`)

-## Installation 🔌
-TBD.

-# Architecture 🏛️
-Conductor is a five-stage FastAPI pipeline with graceful error handling.
-As of June 2026, we use claude-sonnet-4-6 for every step apart from the second one, which instead uses the cheaper claude-haiku-4.5 to optimize for latency and token spend.

-1. An LLM-as-judge assesses query precision before any database interaction.
-If the query is ambiguous in a way that would materially change what is queried, it asks one focused question.
-If clear, it returns a refined restatement passed to all subsequent stages.
-2. An LLM maps the query to a list of relevant LMFDB table names using a two-layer hierarchical schema index.
-3. Our LLM produces a validated SQL query using only the schema slice for the tables identified in Stage 2, keeping prompt size proportional to query complexity.
-Correctness is enforced by using our preloaded schema as a ground truth.
-4. We run the SQL over a read-only SQLAlchemy connection with a 15-second timeout, returning a pandas DataFrame.
-5. *(optional)* We translate a follow-up natural language instruction into Python, which is executed in a restricted exec() namespace.
-Plots are captured in-memory and returned as base64-encoded PNGs.

 ## Project structure 🏗️
 ```